cholla-hydro/cholla/docs/sphinx/Physics/CoolingChemistry.md

 #### "piecewise-ti+cie"

-This solver uses the same analytic fit as "piecewise-cie" above 1e4K and extends the fit at lower temperatures.
+This solver uses the same analytic fit as "piecewise-cie" above 1e4K and extends the fit at lower temperatures using the analytic fit from [Koyama & Inutsuka (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...564L..97K/abstract), eq.
+4 & 5.

 **Compatible with photoelectric heating.**